fadialailan/rust-sha512/README.md

 this is an implementation of the famous sha512 hashing algorithim that I implementated for fun (and because some one challenged me to do it)

-you can run the program to get the checksum of a file by typing in the command line
+you can run the program to get the checksum of a file by typing in the command line (make sure rust and its build system (cargo) are installed)

 `cargo run <filename>`